Cranberry Poke Cake

 How to Make a Cranberry Poke Cake

-While white or yellow cake works best, feel free to experiment with other flavors like lemon or almond for a unique taste.
+- Start by baking a white or yellow cake in a greased 9×13 pan according to the mix instructions—feel free to try flavors like lemon or almond for a twist.

-Decorate with fresh or sugared cranberries and mint leaves for a festive touch.
+- Frost with cranberry whipped topping and garnish with fresh or homemade sugared cranberries and mint for a festive look.

 Cranberry Poke Cake Recipe